knieriem/dmp/README.md

 to use `[]rune` instead of `string`, but this hasn't been tried yet.

-The performance is similar to that of the Qt based C++ implementation, but slower than the Java port.
+The performance on i386 system lies between that of the Java and the Qt based C++ implementations.
+On amd64 systems the Go port is as fast as the Java implementation (the 6g compiler is able to generate faster code than 8g, because of the larger number of available registers on 64bit processors).

 [dmp]:	http://code.google.com/p/google-diff-match-patch/